matthieu-rdt/Zabbix/Management/README.md

 ***

-### After exporting your hosts/templates, this script allows you to import them through a list you must indicated as parameter :
+### After exporting your hosts/templates, this script allows you to import them through a list you must indicate as parameter :
 \- import_hosts_templates.sh